 RiverScape Mural Project

-Every student at RWH (about 850) will participate in this project.
-A class begins with a daylong field trip to the Willamette River aboard the Captain Connor, chartered by Headwaters To Ocean, a local watershed education organization.
-The students then spend about two weeks with our artist, Wendy Dunder, working on a select section of the mural.
-The students work from photographs taken during the field trips to paint each section.
-The mural is representative of the enthusiasm, artistic talents, and diversity of the student body.
+Every student at RHMS (about 850 then) would participate in this project.
+A class begins with a daylong field trip to the Willamette River.
+The students then spent about two weeks with artist, Wendy Dunder, working on a select section of the mural.
+The students work from photographs taken during the field trips to paint each section. .

-The mural will be used as an educational tool for teachers for years to come.This project is interlaced with studies in local geography, history, life science, physical science, creative writing, public health, and many more topics soon to be explored.
+The mural is used as an educational tool for teachers.This project is interlaced with studies in local geography, history, life science, physical science, creative writing, public health, and many more topics soon to be explored.

 Praise for the RiverScape Mural Project:

 "I saw the mural yesterday and was inspired by the work and effort that has gone into this project both from the school, the artist, the teacher and especially the students!
 For H2O, whose mission is to foster community stewardship of the Columbia / Willamette River system this project truly creates ownership of the river to students who live fairly far away from the river, but are learning about how their actions can still affect the water."